PX4/PX4-user_guide/en/peripherals/esc_motors.md

 ### UAVCAN

 [UAVCAN ESCs](../peripherals/uavcan_escs.md) are recommended when UAVCAN is the primary bus used for your vehicle.
+The PX4 implementation is currently limited to update rates of 200Hz.

 UAVCAN shares many similar benefits to [Dshot](#dshot) including high data rates, robust connection over long leads, telemetry feedback, no need for calibration of the ESC itself.